ProfessionalWiki/Maps/README.md

 Feel free to fork the [code on GitHub](https://github.com/JeroenDeDauw/Maps) and to submit pull requests.
 We have a list of [enhancements that newcommers can work on](https://github.com/JeroenDeDauw/Maps/issues?q=is%3Aissue+is%3Aopen+label%3Anewcomer) easily.

-You can run the PHPUnit tests by changing into the `tests/phpunit` directory of your MediaWiki install and running
+To run the tests, execute this in the root directory of maps:

-    php phpunit.php -c ../../extensions/Maps/
+    composer ci

-You can run the MediaWiki independent tests by running `composer unit` in the root directory of Maps.
+To run only the MediaWiki independent tests, execute this in the root directory of maps:

+    phpunit

-All tests in `tests/phpunit` are MediaWiki independent, with those depending on MediaWiki residing in `tests/Integration`.
+All tests in `tests/Unit` are MediaWiki independent, with those depending on MediaWiki reside in `tests/Integration`.

 ## Credits to other projects